-Nobody will argue with the fact that pregnancy can be an all-consuming, scary, frightening, exhilarating, happy, and magical time.
-(But you can pretty much add any adjective in there and it works.)
+Nobody will argue with the fact that pregnancy can be an all-consuming, frightening, yet exhilarating, happy, and magical time.
+(You can pretty much add any adjective in there and it works.)
 Especially if it’s your first pregnancy, you’re bound to have (endless) questions that you might forget to ask the doctor, or encounter situations that nearly everyone seems to have an opinion on.

 First released in 1984 and with over 18.5 million copies in print, this is considered one of the staples of pregnancy reading.
-Now in its fifth edition, this handy guide is filled with information, recommendations, and current information on newer pregnancy concerns including Zika, dietary trends and medication safety.
+Now in its fifth edition, this handy guide is filled with timeless information and recommendations, as well as takes on newer pregnancy concerns including Zika, dietary trends, and medication safety.

-The Sh!it Nobody Tells You About Pregnancy by Dawn Dais
+The Sh!it No One Tells You About Pregnancy by Dawn Dais

-If you’re looking for a down-to-earth guide to pregnancy filled with humor, honesty and lots of story sharing from MOFLs (moms on the front lines) this is the book for you.
+If you’re looking for a down-to-earth guide to pregnancy filled with humor, honesty, and lots of story sharing from MOFLs (moms on the front lines), then this is the book for you.
 If you can’t tell from the title, it’s an honest book that takes you through each trimester and tells you first-hand accounts of the good and the bad (but mostly the good), the triumphs and pitfalls, and everything in between.

 Eat This, Not That When You're Expecting: The Doctor-Recommended Plan for Baby and You!
-Your Complete Guide to the Very Best Foods for Every Stage of Pregnancy by Dr. Jennifer Ashton and David Zinczenko
+Your Complete Guide to the Very Best Foods for Every Stage of Pregnancy by Dr. Jennifer Ashton, MD and David Zinczenko

 Newborn 101: Secrets from Expert Nurses on Preparing and Caring for Your Baby at Home by Carole Kramer Arsenault, RN IBCLC

-You’re going to want a bit of guidance on how to care for the little babe you’re spending nine months creating, and thanks to this book, you’ll receive tips and secrets from expert nurses on how to care for your new little babe.
+You’re going to want a bit of guidance on how to care for your newborn you’ve spent nine months carrying, and thanks to this book, you’ll receive tips and secrets from expert nurses on how to care for your new little babe.
 Chock full of research and professional tips, it’s sort of like having your own personal baby nurse, just in the form of a book you can keep referring to again and again.